Prof-M-s-Classroom/programming-assignment-3-jan-miko/Readme.md

 ## Description
 The program creates a graph of n-amount of vertices with weighted edges.
-It then uses Prim's algorithm to create a minumum spanning tree using the edges with lowest weights.
+It then uses Prim's algorithm to create a minimum spanning tree using the edges with lowest weights.

 ## Files
 - graph.h / graph.cpp